 - Irregularly shaped teeth that may have evident craters or bulges on the surface

-What are the advantages of using Porcelain veneers over other types?
+The advantages of using Porcelain veneers over other types

 Porcelain veneers are advantageous for several reasons.
 The veneer process is relatively simple and is usually completed in two visits.
 The fabrication of veneers from durable dental porcelain result in aesthetically pleasing improvements.
 Aside from your dentist, no one will know your dazzling smile is not completely natural.
 Porcelain veneers maintain the natural appearance of the smile because this material is transparent at the edges, just like real enamel.
 Other materials may be more opaque.
 Finally, while porcelain could stain if neglected, this material is highly stain-resistant.
 With good oral care, we expect porcelain veneers to remain vibrant and durable for 10 to 15 years or more.

 Generally, porcelain veneer treatment is suitable for the adult who is interested in improving their smile aesthetic.
 This cosmetic process can disguise a number of imperfections, ranging from intrinsic stains to superficial chips or cracks in teeth that are visible in the smile.
 Aside from interest, however, dentists also look for a few other traits to make sure each patient gets the best return on their investment into their smile.